wynand1004/6502_Assembly_Simulator/README.md

 This is a work in progress.
 Currently a number of commands have been coded, but there are still a lot to go.

 # To Try It Out
- - Download the repository and run simulator.py using Python 3 (It will NOT work in Python 2.)
+ - Download the repository and run simulator.py using Python 2 or Python 3
  - You should see a number of different colored pixels (squares) appear row by row in the top half of the display.

 # Known Issues